Rodolfo Potiguar

 Gerson Rodolfo da Silva (born 24 January 1988), better known as Rodolfo Potiguar, is a Brazilian professional footballer who plays as a defensive midfielder for Marcílio Dias.

 Career

 Born in the state of Rio Grande do Norte, Rodolfo started playing and developed most of his career in football in Pernambuco, playing for Porto, Central Salgueiro and Náutico.
 He also had spells at Guarany de Sobral, Picos, Juazeirense and Fluminense de Feira.

 On 2019 he was acquired by Brusque FC, his first club outside the northeast, and where he won titles for the first time.
-On May 2025, Potiguar transferred to Marcílio Dias.
+In May 2025, Potiguar transferred to Marcílio Dias.